joshua-9402/cpet-140-final-project/README.md

 #### From Releases (Tagged Versions) — Recommended

-For stable, versioned releases with all platforms built automatically:
+For release build (version tagging and automatic release):

-1. Navigate to the **Releases** page (right sidebar in main repository view)
+1. Navigate to the **Actions** tab
+2. Select the `Release` workflow from the left sidebar
-2. Select the desired version (e.g., `v1.0.0`)
+3. Select the desired version (e.g., `v1.0.0`)
-3. Download the binary for your platform from the **Assets** section:
+4. Download the binary for your platform from the **Assets** section:
     - `structuracost-linux-x64.tar.gz`
     - `structuracost-windows-x64.zip`
     - `structuracost-macos-arm64.tar.gz`
     - `structuracost-macos-x64.tar.gz`
     - `structuracost-macos-legacy.tar.gz`
-4. Extract and run the executable
+5. Extract and run the executable

 **Note:** Release binaries are permanent and recommended for production use.
-All platforms are built and tested automatically during the release process.

 ## Build and Run (Mobile)